uoy-research/CODAF/README.md

 - `io`

-To run the GUI, execute the following command in the Conda terminal in the files directory: python CODAF-Final.py
+To run the GUI, execute the following command in the Conda terminal in the files directory:

+python CODAF-Final.py

+A video demonstrating the GUI software running is available in the file `Demo.zip`.